apetroaei/scrapy/README.md

 # Scrapy

-Build the image and run a container from inside the src folder.
+Build the image and ran the container using a volume.

 ```bash
     docker build -t dockerImageName ./